darkrelics/eidolon-engine/README.md

 - Go server (v1.24) for game logic and player interactions
 - Python (v3.12) scripts for database management and deployment
 - Flutter (v3.29) for the portal interface
-- AWS services for database (DynamoDB) and Identity Provider (Cognito)
+- AWS services for database (DynamoDB), Identity Provider (Cognito), and S3 for scripts
 - CloudFormation templates for AWS resource management

 ## Server Architecture

-The Eidolon Engine system is built around two primary goroutines - server and game - which form the backbone of the architecture.
+The Eidolon Engine system is built around three primary goroutine types - server, game, and room - which form the backbone of the architecture.
 The server component manages external interfaces, beginning with SSH and designed to later accommodate HTTPS and gRPC.
 It handles authentication through AWS Cognito, controls all external I/O operations, and tracks active interfaces.
 When players connect, the server creates individual player sessions through the appropriate interface, with communication managed through dedicated channels for input, output, and errors.

 Each interface implements protocol-specific rate limiting and reports metrics to CloudWatch.
 The interfaces track their active players, with the system designed to support approximately 1000 concurrent players.
 Rather than using WaitGroups, the system relies on context and channels for coordinating operations and shutdowns between components.

 Player sessions serve as the bridge between the interface and game world, handling essential functions like displaying messages of the day, character management, and console formatting for passwords and other sensitive input.
 Each session implements anti-abuse rate limiting and maintains clear communication boundaries through channels at both the interface and character layers.
 When a player creates or selects a character, the player session spawns a character session while maintaining tracking of its associated characters.

+### Room System

+Each active room runs in its own goroutine, handling commands and state for all characters and items within it.
+Rooms can be marked as persistent or non-persistent:

+- **Persistent Rooms**: Remain loaded in memory even when empty
+- **Non-Persistent Rooms**: Unload from memory after being empty for 10 minutes

+Items in rooms follow similar persistence rules:
+- Items held by characters are persistent
+- Items in empty rooms will be purged if the room remains empty for 10 minutes

+Room scripts are managed through a central Script system:
+- Scripts are stored in S3 and cached in memory at startup
+- Multiple rooms can share the same script
+- Scripts control room-specific behaviors and interactions
+- The same scripting system is used for both rooms and items

 ### Command Processing Architecture